sagemath/trac_to_gh/Issue 6555.md

 # Issue 6555: Twisted produces deprecation warning about using md5 module in Python 2.6

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6555

 Original creator: jason